 LaTonya: [25:09] Right away.
 If you want to communicate something, you communicate it right away.
 I purposely want to create a space in my class where I’m asking them to do something different than that.

 [25:56] I’m going to end with the question we ask all of our guests on this podcast.
-We talked mostly on this podcast about digital educational technology.
+We talk mostly on this podcast about digital educational technology.
 What’s one of your favorite analog educational technologies?

 LaTonya: [26:13] I really believe very strongly in using books, particularly books that are about human experience for students.